Maryina Horka

-Marjina Horka is located 60 km south of Minsk.
+Maryina Horka is located 60 km south of Minsk.
 It is traversed by the M5 highway, between Minsk and Babruysk.

 History

 The town was first mentioned in 1222 and received its town status in 1955.
+It was a possession of the Burzyński, Ratyński and Krupski noble families until 1863.

 The 5th Spetsnaz Brigade, first of the Soviet Spetsnaz GRU, now of the Armed Forces of Belarus, has been located in Marjina Horka since 1963.